-If you are based in Paediatrics or in one of our partner regional hospitals the eligibility for the post will be determined by the paediatrics department or regional trust.
+If you are based in Paediatrics at Addenbrookes or in one of our partner regional hospitals the eligibility for the post will be determined by the paediatrics department or regional trust.
 Please contact the relevant administrator for more information.

 - enjoy teaching clinical students

 - could spare approximately an hour a week

 - are prepared to commit to teaching a small group of students (6-9) for ideally a year or more and, at the minimum, no less than 6 months

 - In addition if you are based in Cambridge you will be able to get a link with a Cambridge College.
 See FAQ section for more details on this.

 There are different application processes depending on where you are based at the time of applying to become an Undergraduate Clinical Supervisor.
 The application stages section explains how the applications process works for your location.